nixzhu/MonkeyKing/README.md

 # MonkeyKing

-MonkeyKing helps you post message to Chinese Social Networks, without their buggy SDKs.
+MonkeyKing helps you post messages to Chinese Social Networks, without their buggy SDKs.

 MonkeyKing use the same analysis process of [openshare](https://github.com/100apps/openshare), support share **Text**, **URL** and **Image** to **WeChat**, **Weibo** or **QQ**.
 MonkeyKing also can post message to Weibo by webpage.